Pieter M. Judson

 Fields of Research

-History of Central, Eastern, and South-eastern Europe in the nineteenth and twentieth centuries
+- Central, Eastern, and South-eastern Europe in the 19th and 20th centuries

 Current Research projects

-Professor Judson’s current research explores the possibilities and modalities of writing non-nation-based and non-nationalist narrative histories of Central and Eastern Europe in the nineteenth and twentieth centuries.
-In doing so he seeks to de-pathologize and to Europeanize our understandings of Central and Eastern Europe, placing the history of these regions firmly in a comparative European context.
-This research will result in a single-authored book for Harvard University Press and an edited volume for Cambridge University Press.
-In addition Judson is currently collaborating on a project to write a history of Austria-Hungary during the First World War for Oxford University Press that focuses on society and culture.
+Professor Judson’s current research seeks to revise the ways in which we understand the history of Central and Eastern Europe in three specific ways.
+First, he seeks to remove the nation and the self-described nation-state as normative lenses for understanding European state building practices in the nineteenth and twentieth centuries.
+Secondly, his work seeks de-pathologize the history of Central and Eastern Europe by placing the histories of these regions firmly in a broadly comparative European context.
+Thirdly, he investigates how self-described empires and nation states in the region developed fundamentally imperial practices of rule, how such imperial practices developed and were refined thanks to transnational and global connections.
+This research has already resulted in a major volume for Harvard University Press (2016) and in a planned edited volume for Cambridge University Press.
+In addition Judson is currently collaborating on a domestic history of Austria-Hungary during the First World War for Oxford University Press.
 As part of his interest in gender and sexuality studies, Professor Judson is also investigating a case of female-to-male sex change in fin-de-siècle Vienna.

 Selected Recent Publications